progmaticltd/homebox/docs/maintenance.md

 ansible-playbook -v -i ../config/hosts.yml playbooks/update-users.yml
 ```

-The home playbook create the home directories for this user.
+The home playbook creates the home directories for this user.

 ### Modifying a user account

 If you want to directly modify a user account specified in your LDAP settings, there is a script installed in
 __/usr/local/sbin/ldap-user-edit__.
-With his script, you can directly modify an LDAP user account, from your system.
+With this script, you can directly modify a LDAP user account, from your system.

 It is a wrapper around ldapvi, so you will be able to quicly edit any user, for instance to update an email address or
 an alias, or to fix a typo in the username.
-This is not meant to major modifications.
+This is not meant for major modifications.

 !!!
 Warning
     Any modification made this way will not be part of a disaster recovery.
 You will need to reflect the change in your